fbpx

 To us, great design is a fusion of form, function and manufacturability.
 It is evident in the product that looks and feels right, reliably meets all functional requirements and, importantly, is delivered to the market at the right price and at the right time.

-It seems crazy to us to design something and THEN worry about how to make it.
+It seems crazy to us to design something and THEN consider how to make it.

-We have seen many concepts created by designers with little knowledge of manufacturing simply thrown “over the wall” to production.
+We have seen many concepts created by designers with little knowledge of manufacturing that are somehow thrown “over the wall” to production.

-We know that manufacturers are skilled people – they can make anything work by “tweaking” and hand fitting.
-Whilst this is fine for prototype build it will not do at all for production, where the design of parts is supposed to be optimised for the most cost-effective production processes and this usually translates to fast and “poka-yoke” (a Japanese term meaning mistake-proof).
+We know that manufacturers are skilled people – they can make anything work by hand fettling or “tweaking”.
+Whilst this is fine for prototype build it will not do at all for production, where the design of parts is supposed to be optimised for the most cost-effective production processes and this usually translates to fast and “right first time”, or “poka-yoke” – a Japanese term meaning mistake-proof.

 Warley Design is different…